Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 • Diced in a stir fry

-Then, it becomes part of your low histamine meal plans.
+Trying new foods out in new ways then becomes part of your low histamine meal plan.

 This applies to areas other than healthy eating too!